dockur/windows-arm/readme.md

   - Start the container and connect to [port 8006](http://localhost:8006) of the container in your web browser.
 After the download is finished, you will see the Windows installation screen.

   - Start the installation by clicking `Install now`.
 On the next screen, press 'OK' when prompted to `Load driver` and select the `VirtIO SCSI` driver from the list that matches your Windows version.
-So for Windows 11, select `D:\amd64\w11\vioscsi.inf` and click 'Next'.
+So for Windows 11, select `D:\ARM64\w11\vioscsi.inf` and click 'Next'.

   - Accept the license agreement and select your preferred Windows edition, like Home or Pro.

   - Choose `Custom: Install Windows only (advanced)`, and click `Load driver` on the next screen.
-Select 'Browse' and navigate to the `D:\NetKVM\w11\amd64` folder, and click 'OK'.
+Select 'Browse' and navigate to the `D:\NetKVM\w11\ARM64` folder, and click 'OK'.
 Select the `VirtIO Ethernet Adapter` from the list and click 'Next'.

   - Select `Drive 0` and click 'Next'.

   - Wait until Windows finishes copying files and completes the installation.

-  - Once you see the desktop, open File Explorer and navigate to the CD-ROM drive (E:).
-Double-click on `virtio-win-gt-x64.msi` and proceed to install the VirtIO drivers.

   Enjoy your brand new machine, and don't forget to star this repo!